We have release procedures for the following scenarios:

 where the frontend version is incremented in

-For new feature releases, we increase the MINOR number in MAJOR.MINOR.PATCH.
+For releases with database migrations, we increase the MINOR number in MAJOR.MINOR.PATCH.
 For those releases we have a separate branch (see https://github.com/cBioPortal/cbioportal/blob/master/CONTRIBUTING.md#branches-within-cbioportal), which needs to be merged to master on both backend and frontend:

 Make sure no auto deployment is running for frontend from netlify